M-3LAB/Real3D-AD/README.md

 ## Benchmark

 + task definition
-+ structure of dataset

 + beseline method

 + metrics
+We choose AUROC and AUPU as metric for object level and point level anomaly detection.

 ## Training and Evaluation